fluent-vue/docs/src/api/i18n-component.md

 # `i18n` component

-Very common problem of localizing web apps is localizing text that needs to include HTML elements or components.
-Consider the example:
+A common problem when localizing web apps is text containing HTML elements or components.
+Consider this example:

 ```vue-html
 <p>